 Accounting Degrees in Utah

 Utah’s economy is extremely diverse, encompassing industries such as agriculture, manufacturing, mining, petroleum production, finance, and tourism.
 The state is also home to a booming information technology industry that has helped fuel economic growth.
 Utah’s accommodating tax structure, affordable real estate, and educated population have all contributed to its strong economy and business climate: a 2016 CNBC ranking deems Utah the country’s “Top State for Business.”
-Unsurprisingly, the state’s strong economy has created a massive demand for CPAs and other finance professionals, and the Bureau of Labor Statistics projects jobs for accountants and auditors in Utah to grow 38% through 2024—more than any other U.S. state.
-Utah’s more than 10,000 CPAs have plenty of options, including offices for each of the “Big Four” finance firms along with major regional firms like Tanner, Squire & Co., and Haynie & Co.
+Unsurprisingly, the state’s strong economy has created a massive demand for CPAs and other finance professionals, and the Bureau of Labor Statistics projects jobs for accountants and auditors in Utah to grow 32.7% through 2026—more than any other U.S. state.
+Utah’s more than 41,000 accountants have plenty of options, including offices for each of the “Big Four” finance firms along with major regional firms like Tanner, Squire & Co., and Haynie & Co.

 Utah at a glance